-Study staff should document in chart notes that they reviewed the locator information with the participant at every visit.
+Study staff should document in chart notes and/or the visit checklist that they reviewed the locator information with the participant at every visit.
 Any updates to the locator form should use standard GCP corrections with initials and date of the staff member making the changes.